 The troupe perform the traditional Rwandan ballet called The Intore, also known as “The Heroes” for Volcanoes Safaris guests, which is based on the courtly victory dance of the Rwandan Mwami (kings).
 Being selected as an Intore in times of old was a great honour – they would receive a privileged education, intensive combat training and they held a high status within the court.
 Today, the dancers use traditional weapons such as spears and bows and wear brightly coloured clothes and long flowing white hairpieces.

-In 2013, the VSPT started a mushroom growing project at Volcanoes Safaris’ Virunga Lodge in northern Rwanda.
-The long-term aim of the project is to provide a livelihood for the low income earning families from the Sunzu, Nyagatoki and Bugeyo villages neighbouring Virunga Lodge.
+In 2013, the Volcanoes Safaris Partnership Trust started a mushroom-growing project at Volcanoes Safaris’ Virunga Lodge in northern Rwanda.
+The long-term aim of the project is to provide a livelihood for low income families from the Sunzu, Nyagatoki and Bugeyo villages neighbouring the lodge.

-Currently, five community members are involved with the mushroom growing.
-The group has started growing oyster mushrooms in the hut constructed on Volcanoes Safaris land.
-They plan on diversifying into button mushrooms next.
-The produce is sold to people in the community and Volcanoes Safaris to be served at the lodge.
+The group has started growing oyster mushrooms in the specially designed hut constructed on Volcanoes Safaris land.
+The group plan to diversify into growing button mushrooms.
+The mushrooms are sold to the community and to Volcanoes Safaris, who serve the fresh mushrooms to Virunga Lodge guests.